Fogoid/CG-18-19/README.md

 1ª Entrega:

-  - Usage of Orthografic cameras
+  - Orthografic cameras
-  - Accelerated movement
+  - Accelerated linear movement
   - Working with scene graphs and geometries

 2ª Entrega:
-  - Usage of Orthoraphic vs Perspective cameras
+  - Orthoraphic vs Perspective cameras
   - Colisions between objects
+  - Dynamic position of a camera following an object

 3ª Entrega:
   - Different type of lights on the scene